chaoss/wg-evolution/metrics/Code_Changes.md

 # Code Changes

-**Question**: How many changes were made to the source code during a specified period?
+Question: How many changes were made to the source code during a specified period?

 ## Description